Definitions and glossary

 Loan-to-value (LTV) ratio

-Interest-bearing liabilities after deduction for cash and cash equivalents in relation to the sum of investment properties and securities holdings.
+Interest-bearing liabilities after deduction for cash and cash equivalents (incl. restriced), in relation to investment properties.

 Net operating income